-Plagioclase, planar deformation features (shocked, Moon) stein had exploratory shafts dug; quarries and exposed slopes were eagerly prospected.
-But according to historical sources, the activities ended in 1684 after even diviners were unsuccessful.
-As known today, the special features of Ries geology are due to greatly brecciated rock masses - in which no continuous, commercially-workable veins of ore are to be found.
+Plagioclase, planar deformation features (shocked, Moon) known today, the special features of Ries geology are due to greatly brecciated rock masses - in which no continuous, commercially-workable veins of ore are to be found.
 Dreams of gold and silver were dashed.
 The tunnels created during the search for ore later served the convent and breweries in Maihingen and Marktoffingen as storage for beer and foodstuff.
 Today the tunnels and shafts provide suitable winter quarters for numerous species of bats.
-For example, documented here are the greater mouseeared bat and the brown long-eared bat.
-In summer the Mauchtal, with its mosaic of diverse and near-natural habitats, provides a superbly suitable hunting ground for the bats.
+For example, documented here are the greater mouse-eared bat and the brown long-eared bat.
+In summer the Mauchtal, with its mosaic of diverse and nearnatural habitats, provides a superbly suitable hunting ground for the bats.
 In this way, the exploratory tunnels make an important contribution to species conservation today.